younga21/CyberSecurity_Course/Final_Project_1/README.md

 ### Monitoring the Targets
 Traffic to these services should be carefully monitored.
 To this end, we have implemented the alerts below:

-Alert 1: `HTTP Request Size Monitor` is implemented as follows:
+-  `HTTP Request Size Monitor` is implemented as follows:

         Metric: `All HTTP documents`

         Threshold: `3500 requests per 1 minutes `

         Vulnerability Mitigated: `Repeat request byte sizes, mitigating scans that happen quicker that human capabilities to reduce risk of sensitive data exposure.`

         Reliability: `Low; Possibility for false positives/false negatives.
 This threshold is low and would alert very often.`

-Alert 2: `Excessive HTTP Errors`is implemented as follows:
+- `Excessive HTTP Errors`is implemented as follows:

         Metric: `http.response.status_code`

         Threshold: `400 errors per 5 minutes`

         Vulnerability Mitigated: `Ports scans used to map out which are open or closed to reduce server-side request forgery.`

         Reliability: `Medium/High; Low possibility for false positives/false negatives.
 Since there are limited ports open on the server to trigger the alert, there would be many accurate alerts.`

-`CPU Usage Monitor` is implemented as follows:
+- `CPU Usage Monitor` is implemented as follows:

         Metric: `system.process.cpu.total.pct`

         Threshold: `.5`

         Vulnerability Mitigated: `Resource exhaustion to avoid risk of DoS attack.`

         Reliability: `Low; Possibility for false positives/false negatives.
 CPU usage can ramp up for a multitude of reasons, including updates or high usage software.`

 ----